Contents

 Inside Tower of London - Tower Green

 Tower Green might look peaceful now, but it’s where history’s highest-profile heads quite literally rolled!
-This dignified execution spot—reserved for nobles like Anne Boleyn and Lady Jane Grey—lets you stand where queens met their tragic fates.
+This and the adjacent scaffold site where high-status prisoners—Anne Boleyn, Lady Jane Grey, Charles I—met their end.
+A simple granite memorial now marks the spot of these private executions.

 St. Peter ad Vincula Chapel